SSWConsulting/SSW.Rules.Content/rules/risks-of-deploying-on-fridays/rule.md

   - Notify all relevant stakeholders, acknowledging that you and the team are prepared to fix issues over the weekend if they occur

 - Deployment Checklist and Best Practices: Each project should include a document to cover:
-  - Pre-Deployment
+  - Pre-Deployment: To ensure all project components are up-to-date and tested before deployment
   - [Staging Deployment](https://www.ssw.com.au/rules/do-you-have-separate-development-testing-and-production-environments/)
   - Production Deployment
   - Post-Deployment
-  - Troubleshooting: Outlines key contacts for support and provides step-by-step actions to address issues
+  - Troubleshooting: To outline key contacts for support and provide step-by-step actions to address issues

 ### How to Mitigate the Risk of a Deployment?